 The gardens lie in a most spectacular setting in the centre of a horseshoe valley sheltered by mixed mature woodlands and the elevated castle standing on a volcanic mound to seaward.
 The walled garden is full of magnificent rhododendrons, a collection of rare and unusual shrubs and plants, the clock garden with its cutting flowers, the crevice garden, a NEW border with grasses and coastal theme, fruit and vegetables grown with labour saving formality, all within dwarf box hedging.
 Beyond, a woodland walk, with its 60-foot Hydrangea petiolaris, leads to the water garden which in spring has a mantle of bluebells and daffodils and in early summer a riot of Primula candelabra, irises, rodgersias and other damp-loving plants and grasses.
 Lovely autumn colour.
 A plantsman’s garden for all seasons.

 Take the A816 south of Oban for eight miles.
 Turn right onto the B844 to Seil Island/Easdale.
-Four miles on, turn left on to Ardmaddy Road (signposted) for a further two miles.
+Four miles on, turn left to Ardmaddy (signposted) and follow for a further two miles.

 Holiday cottages available sleeping 4 - 12.
 Find out more at www.ardmaddy.com